finbourne/lusid-sdk-java/sdk/docs/CutLabelDefinitionsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     CutLabelDefinitionsApi apiInstance = new CutLabelDefinitionsApi(defaultClient);
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional.
 The As At time at which listed Cut Labels are valid
     List<String> sortBy = Arrays.asList(); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
     Integer start = 56; // Integer | Optional.
 When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many.